TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-In the "Explore" section we can find a public repository: `buildadm / dev`
+In the "Explore" section we can find a public repository named: `buildadm / dev`

 <br />